 Each exhibit has its own online documentation with suggestions for how to explore it further.
 We hope in this way to make the program useful to the interested layperson, the teacher, and the research scientist

 We have created a series of short tutorial movies explaining various features of the program and also some interesting ways in which it can be used.
 In particular, you can click here to see a basic introduction to 3D-XplorMath and some of its Exhibits.

 Most Exhibits of the Pascal version of 3D-XplorMath have associated to them a so-called "About This Object" PDF file that explains the mathematics behind the pictures.
-We have collected these files here for reading and/or downloading as a single inter-linked pdf file.
+We have collected these files in a hypertext Collected_ATOs for reading and/or downloading as a single inter-linked pdf file.

 Acknowledgements: The group in charge of the 3D-XplorMath software development project and the related Virtual Mathematics Museum website project is the 3DXM Consortium, an international volunteer group of mathematicians.
 The Consortium gratefully acknowledges support for these projects by The National Science Foundation (DUE Award #0514781), and thanks the Mathematics Department of The University of California at Irvine, for hosting the 3D-XplorMath and Virtual Mathematical Museum websites.

 This site is maintained by Richard Palais.
 Please send me email about any problems you find with it or any suggestions you have for improvements.